ammarm08/lisp-interpreter/readme.md

 A (work in progress) Lisp interpreter for the web.

 Angular on the front, Node server on the back.
-Deployment coming soon.

 Inspired by Peter Norvig's Python interpreter and Mary Rose Cook's JS interpreter.